EnterpriseDB/barman/doc/manual/10-design.en.md

 ## Two typical scenarios for backups

-In order to make life easier for you, below we summarise the two most typical scenarios for a given PostgreSQL server in Barman.
+In order to make life easier for you, below we summarize the two most typical scenarios for a given PostgreSQL server in Barman.

 Bear in mind that this is a decision that you must make for every single server that you decide to back up with Barman.
 This means that you can have heterogeneous setups within the same installation.